Get involved in Parkinson's researchOpen opportunities and ideas for getting involved in research

-Explore the links below to find out about clinical trials, research funding, media and awareness, regulation, industry & ethics, Rallying to the Challenge and WPC meetings.
+Explore the toggles below to find out more about getting involved in clinical trials, research funding, media & awareness, regulation, industry & ethics, Rallying and WPC meetings.

 45 per cent of all clinical trials are delayed because of difficulties enrolling participants.
 Reasons for this include research not being offered, the relevance of the research not being clear, and misconceptions of what is involved.